 Interstate 305 California

-Interstate 305 is the hidden Interstate designation for U.S. 50 / Business Loop I-80 (Capital City Freeway) between Interstate 80 in West Sacramento and the interchange with California 99 (Veterans Purple Heart Freeway) south, U.S. 50 east and the Elvas Freeway (State Route 51) north in Sacramento.
+Interstate 305 is the hidden Interstate designation for U.S. 50 / Business Loop I-80 (Capital City Freeway) between I-80 in West Sacramento and the interchange with California State Route 99 (Veterans Purple Heart Freeway) south, U.S. 50 east and the Elvas Freeway (State Route 51) north in Sacramento.
 Unlike most signed routes in California, there is no assigned State Route 305, but the number is reserved because I-305 is used for funding petitions along this freeway (Federal-Aid Interstate 305 [FAI 305]).1

 The Federal Highway Administration (FHWA) Route Log and Finder List attributes 6.00 miles for Interstate 305, reflecting the distance along U.S. 50 between I-80 and SR 51/99 in Sacramento.
 The FHWA log published in November 2002 listed I-305 at 8.44 miles in length, extending the designation northeast along the Elvas Freeway from SR 99 and U.S. 50 to the curve north of C Street at Sutter’s Landing Regional Park.
-This is the location where the canceled 5.1-mile long Interstate 80 realignment to north Sacramento was to diverge en route to what was then Interstate 880.2,3 Completed in 1968, Interstate funds were used for the construction of the 29th/30th Street Freeway (unsigned SR 51) and the W-X Freeway (U.S. 50).
+This is the location where the 5.1 mile long canceled realignment for I-80 to north Sacramento was to diverge en route to what was then Interstate 880.2,3 Completed in 1968, Interstate funds were used for the construction of the 29th/30th Street Freeway (unsigned SR 51) and the W-X Freeway (U.S. 50).
 Predating the Interstate Highway System, the Elvas Freeway north from C Street opened in 1955.4

 I-305 Annual Average Daily Traffic (AADT)